yadavvineet/BulkGitCloner/README.md

 1. Sometimes the Banner messages show in between directly.
 2. Banner should not show while pull operation is in progress.
+3. Downloading progress not correct, all thread show are 0 index based.

 ## Usage